 What is an effective dissertation topic?

-This is the third and final lesson about Dissertations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Dissertations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the importance of a dissertation topic